yankaslzr/reconstruct_sequences/README.md

 # reconstruct_sequences
 Reconstructions of consensus fasta sequences; reconstructions of fasta sequences according to AF thresholds for specific genes.
+It can be adapted to other targets.
+In this case, it was used for pfmsp2.

-# In this case, MSP2 haplotype reconstruction from targeted deep sequencing
+# MSP2 sequences reconstruction from targeted deep sequencing

 This repository documents the workflow used to reconstruct MSP2 gene sequences from Illumina targeted deep sequencing data of Plasmodium falciparum.